vorner/rust-presentations/101_for_cpp.md

 // ...

 // Help!
-If 42 is not there, the aliens might kill all the kittens! std::cout << "Value of 42 is " << map.find(42)->second;
+If 42 is not there, the aliens might kill all the kittens!
+// Or make all the dead kittens alive again! std::cout << "Value of 42 is " << map.find(42)->second;
 ```